lsown/vxl-flask/README.md

 Grafana user is admin, password is standard voxa-pass.

 Dependencies in requirements.txt.
-Run with a virtual environment for dependencies.
+Run with a virtual environment for dependencies (setup Venv, install dependencies, and activate)
+- *some command for setting up venv
 - pip3 install -r requirements.txt
+- source venv/bin/activate

 Run ./run_flask.sh to startup server.
 This is a development server with DEBUG=TRUE.